The Basic Rules of Credit Cards

 Credit card companies charge higher interest rates because they have greater risk.
 Most credit card debt is unsecured.
 This means the only way the company can get their money back is going to court and getting a judgment against you.
-The debt is unsecured because: 1) there are no purchased goods that the company can take back and 2) they cannot be reimbursed for the amount they are out when a payment is not made.
+The debt is unsecured because: 1) there are no purchased goods that the company can take back and 2) there are no goods that you agreed to give them if you did not pay.

 Some store credit cards claim to have a security interest in goods purchased with their card.
 A security interest is a secured creditor's right to take the goods if the debt is unpaid.
 This right only comes after a creditor has followed the proper legal steps.
 If a creditor tells you they want goods back, you should talk to a lawyer.

 People with more debt than they think they can pay may consider bankruptcy.
 Bankruptcy is a federal court action to help debtors reduce or eliminate their debt.
 Unsecured creditors and secured creditors are treated differently in a bankruptcy action.
 A secured creditor may still have a security interest in property after the bankruptcy.
 An unsecured creditor will usually have to settle for receiving only a small percentage of the value of the unsecured debt.
 It is better for the consumer to have unsecured debt, meaning debt that has no collateral (an object that can be repossessed if the debt is not paid).

 If you are low-income and want advice about your credit problems, call Iowa Legal Aid at 1-800-532-1275.
 Iowans over 60 can call the Legal Hotline for Older Iowans at 1-800-992-8161.